NSW School of Languages logo

 Indonesian Beginners

 Students gain a wide exposure to the Indonesian language, culture and way of life through a course complemented by e-learning delivery and a rich array of audio and visual material.
-Students work on materials designed for Distance Education by NSW School of Languages.
+Students work on materials designed for distance education by NSW School of Languages (NSL).
 Students are expected to submit work regularly.
-This includes handwritten submissions, interactive computer tasks as well as speaking lessons.
-This regular contact with their teacher enables the student to practise their oral and listening skills in addition to providing an opportunity to students to discuss any matter with their teacher.
-Study days or virtual Face-to-Face lessons enable students and teachers to interact with each other in a meaningful way.
+This includes handwritten submissions, interactive online tasks as well as speaking lessons.
+Regular contact with their teacher enables the student to practise their oral and listening skills in addition to providing an opportunity to students to discuss any matter with their teacher.
+Lesson days and virtual face-to-face lessons enable students and teachers to interact with each other in a meaningful way.

 Indonesian Continuers

 Students develop all skills required in the syllabus.
-The course is delivered via blended learning: a wealth of self-correcting exercises so the students can get immediate feedback; there are also a variety of tasks which require students to consolidate their learning and to get examination practice.
+The course is delivered via blended learning with a wealth of self-correcting exercises so the students can get immediate feedback.
+There are also a variety of tasks which require students to consolidate their learning and to get examination practice.
 Students have weekly speaking lessons with their teacher during which time they can hone their Indonesian conversation skills and discuss anything needing clarification.
-Students also join the virtual or Face-to-Face lessons where they can easily contact their teacher as well as one another.
+Students also join the virtual and face-to-face lessons where they can easily contact their teacher as well as their classmates.

 Course materials